List of awards and nominations received by Elaine Stritch

-Elaine Stritch is an American actress of the stage and screen.
+Elaine Stritch was an American actress of the stage and screen.

-Over her 70-year career on stage and screen she has received various awards and nominations for her performances including a Tony Award, four Primetime Emmy Awards, three Drama Desk Awards, and two Obie Awards.
+Over her 70-year career on stage and screen she received various awards and nominations for her performances including a Tony Award, four Primetime Emmy Awards, three Drama Desk Awards, and two Obie Awards.
 In 1995 she was inducted into the American Theatre Hall of Fame.
 She also received a Grammy Award, BAFTA Award, and two Laurence Olivier Award nominations.